spheronFdn/nftystore/README.md

 </p>

 ## Installation
+### Frontend
-You can follow these steps for installation:
+You can follow these steps to setup the frontend:

 **Using NPM**
 - Clone this repo: `https://github.com/spheronFdn/nftystore.git`